-Historically, the Social Protection system reform in Indonesia in 2002 was the result of the people's power movement of May 1998, with the amendment of Indonesia's constitution which said that "The state shall develop a system of social security for all of the people and shall empower the inadequate and underprivileged in society in accordance with human dignity".
+Historically, the Social Protection system reform in Indonesia in 2002 was the result of the people's power movement of May 1998, with the amendment of Indonesia's constitution article 34 clause 2 which said that "The state shall develop a system of social security for all of the people and shall empower the inadequate and underprivileged in society in accordance with human dignity".
 This amendment paved the way for a new National Social Security System (SJSN) which was adopted by law on October 19, 2004.
 Since then, for the first time in history, the Indonesian government mandated a social security program that would cover all Indonesian citizens, including both formal and informal economy workers, the unemployed and the poor.

-However, the biggest challenge in Indonesia remained to provide social security for the large informal economy, which is estimated to employ more than 70 million informal workers, out of a total of 137 million on the labour market.
-In 2009, 7 years after the adoption of the constitution the law still didn't regulate social security for the informal economy.
+However, the biggest challenge in Indonesia remained to provide social security for the large informal economy, which was estimated to employ more than 65 million informal workers, out of a total of 100 million on the labour market.
+The law didn't regulate social security for the informal economy at that time (2009).
 But even with this gap in the legislation, the 'Federation of Informal sector' (FKUI) affiliated to KSBSI made a breakthrough on the coverage of social security for informal economy workers in several districts.
 KSBSI branches made an agreement with the district office of the social insurance body.
 KSBSI collects the insurance fee from its members for death and accident insurance and assures coverage for these workers.
-For example: in Yogyakarta for Domestic workers, in Bogor for motortaxi drivers, in Tangerang for informal construction workers and in Riau for street vendors.
+For example: in Yogyakarta for Domestic workers, in Bogor for motor-taxi drivers, in Tangerang for informal construction workers and in Riau for street vendors.